HumanCellAtlas/metadata-schema/docs/structure.md

 ### Recording the standard

-The schema will be stored as a series of individual documents which are related to entities and modules associated with them (*e.g.*, project.json, biomaterial.json, sequencing_process.json).
-These documents are stored in a single versioned control GitHub repository alongside documentation about the schema, the meaning of their content, and the update process.
-Using GitHub, anyone will be able to propose changes to the schema through pull requests.
-Only a specified list of committers will be allowed to approve pull requests and issue new versions of the metadata standards.
+The metadata standard is stored as a series of individual schemas which represent the entities and fields associated with them (*e.g.*, project.json, biomaterial.json, sequencing_protocol.json).
+The schemas are stored in a single versioned control GitHub repository alongside documentation about the schema, the meaning of their content, and the update process.
+Anyone is able to propose changes to the schema through GitHub pull requests and issues.
+Only a specific list of committers will be allowed to approve pull requests and release new versions of the metadata schemas.

 ## Specifying schema URLs